dyl10s/TimeTracker/README.md

 To start off you will need to download the database for local development.
 You can do so at the link [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 We are using Postgres 13 you can install the latest patch for version 13, at this time it is `13.1`.
 When installing all the defaults should be kept the same.
 To make the development process as smooth as possible set your default database password to `admin`.
 You can also skip the installation for stack builder on the last step.

-### Install .Net Core 5
+### Install .Net 5

 Next up you will need the framework that the backend runs with.
-You can install the latest .Net Core 5 version at this moment it is `5.0.2`.
+You can install the latest .Net 5 version at this moment it is `5.0.2`.
 You can find the SDK download [here](https://dotnet.microsoft.com/download/dotnet/5.0).

 ### Install Entity Framework Tools

 This software is using a code-first approach to database development which means you do not have to worry about writing any SQL.
-In order to use the tools after installing .Net Core 5 you can run the command `dotnet tool install --global dotnet-ef`.
+In order to use the tools after installing .Net 5 you can run the command `dotnet tool install --global dotnet-ef`.

 ## Development Tips